 The COVID-19 policy plan of Board 10.0 of S.A.
 Proto can be found on the Proto Wiki.

-Due to the measures imposed by the University the association board will be working from home and the association room is temporarily closed.
+Due to the measures imposed by the University the association board will be working from home as much as possible and the association room is temporarily closed for members.

 If you would like to study in one of the university buildings on campus you can book a study spot or meeting room using the Resource Booker.